rhiannz/pages/_pages/research.md

 <center><img src="/images/ph_simpcomp.png" width="150"/>&emsp;&emsp;&emsp;&emsp;&emsp;<img src="/images/ph_homology.png" width="280"/></center>

-Now, returning to our original point cloud and applying the simplices, we have this diagram which shows the simplicial complex changing as the balls grow.
+Now, returning to our original point cloud and applying the simplices, we have this diagram that shows the simplicial complex changing as the balls grow.
-The simplicial complex allows us to identify and quantify where the holes are computationally.
+The simplicial complex allows us to identify and quantify where the holes are computational.

 <center><img src="/images/ph_simpcompcloud.gif" width="450"/></center>

-However, we still need to determine the appropriate distance $d$ at which our simplicial complex contains siginficant features.
+However, we still need to determine the appropriate distance $d$ at which our simplicial complex contains significant features.
 As seen below, when $d$ is too small, we are only detecting noise and when we choose a $d$ that is too large, we end up with a giant simplex displaying a trivial homology.

 <center><img src="/images/ph_choosingd.png" width="700"/></center>

 This is where the idea of *persistence* comes in.
-In particular, we are interesting in studying the birth time and death time of the holes and voids in our simplicial complexes.
+In particular, we are interested in studying the birth time and death time of the holes and voids in our simplicial complexes.
 In the example below, we can see how the barcode on the graph is tracking the distances $d$ at which a loop is born, continuing while it is present, and ending upon the loop's death.

 <center><img src="/images/ph_birthdeath.png" width="450"/></center>

-Now, we can see how this applies to our original point cloud, as the general loop shape shows up in the barcode as the most persistence feature of our data while smaller loops are shown to be less significant and can be deemed as noise.
+Now, we can see how this applies to our original point cloud, as the general loop shape shows up in the barcode as the most persistent feature of our data while smaller loops are shown to be less significant and can be deemed as noise.

 <center><img src="/images/ph_barcodes.gif" width="600"/></center>